Niall Ferguson’s ‘Killer Apps’ testosterone theory of history

 Coming on like an Oxbridge Jeremy Clarkson, Ferguson promises an explanation as to why the West is in decline and about to be overtaken by Asia, as represented by China in the first programme.
 However, instead of presenting a cool economic and political analysis of history since 1420 when China was the most advanced nation in the world and England was a ‘septic isle’, this heavyweight intellectual rammed home a barrage of triumphalist tub-thumping which quite startled me.
 His nostalgia for Empire, as once observed by an astute Eric Hobsbawm, was cranked up to eleven as he attempted to nail his viewers to the headboard.

-Fear of the Yellow Peril evidently stalks academia, and Ferguson stoked himself up to confront the threat of the Other.
+Fear of the Yellow Peril evidently stalks academia, and Niall Ferguson stoked himself up to confront the threat of the Other.

 Much of his thesis seems predicated on the supremacy of the penis because, on Planet Ferguson, the human cock is central to his might-is-right narrative.
 It’s all eunuchs (them) and size (us) and grrr … He may think that the overblown use of macho terms is punching (see what I did it there, ‘pushing’ being far too effete?) buttons in his audience which will identify him with the power he craves, but there’s a danger of thus drawing attention to what he lacks.